Audio Transcript: How to prevent constipation in babies

 Prunes and prune juice

-Prune purée and prune juice are well know for their laxative effects due to their content in fibre, sorbitol, and fructose.
-They can help with occasional constipation.
-Prune’s laxative effects can be quite potent for a baby’s maturing digestive system, so it should be offered in moderation.
-If your baby needs daily prune juice to avoid being constipated, consider talking to your doctor or registered dietitian.
+The laxative effects of prunes can be quite potent for a baby’s maturing digestive system, so offer it in moderation.
+If your baby needs daily prune juice to avoid constipation, consider talking to your doctor or registered dietitian.

 Offering a healthy plate and varying the foods you offer is always a good strategy to prevent constipation